-The Northstar Community Services District comprises 2.9 square miles with a sphere of influence approaching 25 square miles.
+The Northstar Community Services District makes up 2.9 square miles, with a sphere of influence approaching 25 square miles.
 The Northstar Fire Department provides structural and wildland fire protection, fire suppression, fire prevention, and public education.
 The Fire Department also provides emergency medical services at the Advanced Life Support level (Paramedic).
 The Northstar Fire Department is a provider and recipient of mutual aid throughout the Truckee/North Tahoe region.
-The forested lands within and surrounding Northstar are considered State Responsibility Area [SRA] and Federal [DPA] Direct Protection Area lands.
+The forested lands within and surrounding Northstar are State Responsibility Area [SRA] and Federal [DPA]

+Direct Protection Area lands.
 This means wildland fire protection falls within the purview of CAL FIRE or the United States Forest Service [USFS].

-The Northstar Fire Department has sixteen full-time shift personnel, one full-time Fire Chief, one Division Chief, and one Forester.
-Seasonal staffing includes five Firefighters, one Forestry Assistant, and two Defensible Space Inspectors.
+The Northstar Fire Department has sixteen full-time shift personnel, one full-time Fire Chief, one Division Chief, one Forester and a Forestry Assistant.
+Seasonal staffing includes five Firefighters and one Defensible Space Inspector.
 Three shift platoons provide staffing 24-hours a day, seven days a week, every day of the year.
-The Fire Chief, Division Chief, Forester, and non-Firefighter Seasonal employees work a 40-hour workweek.
+The Fire Chief, Division Chief, Forester, Assistant Forester and non-Firefighter Seasonal employees work a 40-hour workweek.